The Anima: a post-Jungian perspectiveStephen Farah

 - Illustrates that when we are talking about the anima we are talking about a faculty of soul life, even possibly soul life itself, rather than being limited toa stereotypical and outdated description of the feminine gender.

-By way of conclusion, let me say that as challenging as the anima-animus model is in a post-modern, post-gender world, I think it remains immensely valuable and relevant.
+By way of conclusion, let me say that as challenging as the anima-animus model is in a post-modern, post-binary-gender world, I think it remains immensely valuable and relevant.
 It is a profound and subtle idea from one of the greatest thinkers in the field of depth psychology and an invaluable tool on the road to consciousness, meaning and individuation.
 With this in mind, the work being done in the post-Jungian field to reframe the idea within the paradigm of gender- fluidity/plasticity and post-modernity is important and worth pursuing for clinicians, scholars and students of Jungian psychology alike.

 Until we speak again,